teajayng/dim-wishlist/hugo_site/content/sandbox/mods/elemental_wells.md

 ## Overview

-Why bother with Wells at all?
-Shouldn't I just throw on some Ammo Finders and core stat buffs and call it a day?
-Sure, that's totally fine for the majority of content in Destiny.
-If you're pushing higher tier content while under-leveled (e.g. Grandmaster Nightfalls or Master Vault of Glass), you might be looking for more benefits at the cost of those of core armor mods.
+Understandin Elemental Wells falls into two categories: understanding how they're generated and knowing what happens when you pick them up.

-Elemental Wells, which work by picking them up the same way you would an Orb of Power, come with two benefits.
-The first benefit is that you will always gain ability energy.
-Does the element of the well match your subclass?
+Generating wells is similar to generating Warmind Cells or becoming "Charged with Light" - there are many ways to generate them, and it depends on the armor mods you have equipped.
+For example a Super final blow or rapid explosive kills could generate a well.

-* **YES** - Grants ~10% energy to *all* of your abilities.
+When you pick up a well, two things happen:

-* **NO** - Grants ~10% energy to your ability with the lowest energy.
+1. The first benefit is that you will *always* grant ~10% energy to your lowest-energy ability.
+If the element of the well matches your subclass, you will also grant ~10% energy to your other abilities.

-The second benefit will be whatever unique bonus that particular mod confers.
+1. The second benefit entirely depends on the elemental well mod(s) you have equipped.
+Let's walk through an example.

 ## Example - Using your Fists